info-tv/info-tv/docs/api.apib.md

     - changingTime: `0` (number, optional)

-        Duration of "chaging to x" statuses.
+        Duration of "changing to x" statuses.
 Used when change of stable status can be foreseen.

         - Default: `0`